Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran-RefCount](https://github.com/LadaF/Fortran-RefCount): simple reference counting for Fortran

-[FMacro](https://github.com/hsnyder/FMacro): template preprocessor for Fortran, by Harris Snyder.
-Aims to address Fortran's lack of support for generic programming with a simple preprocessor, modeled after some of the language committee's early ideas for a template language feature, to be included in a future Fortran standard.

 [libfde](https://github.com/Zorkator/libfde): Fortran Development Extensions (library), by Zorkator

 [prep](https://github.com/urbanjost/prep): streamlined pre-processor primarily designed for use with Fortran, by urbanjost.
 It does not support procedural macros but does support variable substitution and reusable free-format text blocks which allows for basic templating as well as easy construction of multi-line CHARACTER variables; and is quite capable of supporting traditional conditional compilation.